oisinredmond/GE1-Assignment/README.md

 The angle from the center of the spiral for each point is calculated using **n X theta**.
 The radius is calculated using **scale X sqrt(n)**.
 These values can be converted into **x** and **y** coordinates for use in the unity engine by multiplying the radius by Cos and Sin of the angle.

+# Lerping Trails
+The audio visualiser uses the phyllotaxis spiral formula to map points on the x and y planes of the unity engine based on the specified angle, scale and starting iteration.
+These points can then be used as start and end points for trail renderers to lerp to and from.
+Using the audio analyser, the speed of these lerping trails can be set to react to different frequency bands.
+The scale value for the phyllotaxis formula can also be based on these frequency bands.
+This produces trail renderers that react in real time to audio signals.

 # Video Demo:
 [![YouTube](http://img.youtube.com/vi/ZjWBGvVb7Vg/0.jpg)](https://www.youtube.com/watch?v=ZjWBGvVb7Vg)